The Best Hiking Trails Near Hamilton and Halton For Families

 • Bring water.
 I know it should be a given, but we have been known to forget, too!

-• Snacks too.
+• Bring snacks, too.
 No one wants to get hangry.

 • If you’re going during spring and summer, bring bug repellent and sunscreen.